Regressing the Vortex: On Rereading Moby-Dick

 carried down alive to wonderous depths, where strange shapes of the unwarped primal world glided to and fro before his passive eyes; and the miser-merman Wisdom, revealed his hoarded heaps; and among the joyous, heartless, ever-juvenile eternities, Pip saw the multitudinous, God-omnipresent, coral insects, that out of the firmament of waters heaved the colossal orbs.
 He saw God’s foot upon the treadle of the loom, and spoke it; and therefore his shipmates called him mad.
 So man’s insanity is heaven’s sense; and wandering from all mortal reason, man comes at last to that celestial thought, which to reason, is absurd and frantic; and weal or woe, feels uncompromised, indifferent as his God.

-Art Forms of Nature, Ernst Haeckel
+from The Artforms of Nature, 1899, Ernst Haeckel

-So it is a bit unnerving to read the book now, as the world descends in our own tightening vortex, with our own monomaniacal captain at the helm.
+So it is a bit unnerving to read the book now, as the world descends in our own tightening vortex, with another monomaniacal captain at the helm.
 Melville’s myth has only become more relevant as the American experiment accelerates, as the myth becomes mythology, when the price of oil is once more top of the headlines.
 Melville could glimpse enough of the curve of our historical whirlpool so that his themes have only compounded their topical interest: the destruction of life in pursuit of extraction, unilateral obsession, the cosmic nomad and the fatality of enigma.

 Descent into the Maelstrom, 1919, Harry Clarke (Illustration for the E.A.Poe story).